 Throughout this journey, constantly affirm Allah’s Oneness and strive to attain ikhlāṣ by doing everything to seek the pleasure of Allah Alone.
 Renew your intentions through every step of the journey.

-Reflect: What is my primary intention for going to ḥajj?
+Reflect: What is your primary intention for going to ḥajj?
 Is it solely to please Allah?
+Or is it to look good in the community, to do shopping in the country, or something else worldly?

 Act: Renew your intention every day to ensure your ḥajj is only to attain Allah’s pleasure.